tttMelody/KAP-manual/en/model/build_cube.en.md

 ### First Build

-Open KAP web UI, select *learn_kylin* project, go to the *Model* page, and find the cube list.
+Open KAP web UI, select *learn_kylin* project, go to the *Studio* page, and find the cube list.
 Step1: Find the *Kylin_Sales_Cube* cube, right click the **Action** button, and select **Build** in the drop-down menu.

 ![](images/buildcube_0.png)